melismeric/MLF-TechnicalChallenge/README.md

  |          |             |            |          |
                         ERROR

-Server deals with the device states, when a device is triggered (either by server or client) it changes the device state and sends it to device class.
+Server deals with the device states, when a device is triggered (either by server or client) it changes the device state saves it and sends it to device class.

 ### THREAD 1:
 	User inputs to simulate: